fvelascor/jupyterwikigit/Home.md

 * [Riemann Problems and Jupyter Solutions](https://bookstore.siam.org/fa16/bonus) is a Jupyter book that illustrates exact and approximate solution to Riemann problems, a key building block for understanding and solving hyperbolic partial differential equations modeling all kinds of wave propagation, by David Ketcheson, Randy LeVeque, and Mauricio del Razo.

-* [Advanced Fluid Mechannics](https://rclupc.github.io/AdvancedFluidMechanics/README.html) is a collection of Jupyter notebooks for the study of some topics on Fluid Mechanics: Rheology, Boundary Layer, Compressible Flow...

 ### Earth Science and Geo-Spatial data